This is part 10 in a series on various studio equipment, what it does, and how to choose!

 The kicker is that pretty much all digital devices that play music contain one.

 For instance, A Soundcard is a DAC, but it’s called a Soundcard.
+So the only differences are the terminology and implementation.

 Most gamers and regular folks recognize this term, but oftentimes a Soundcard is found internally within the system itself (your PC/Phone for instance), while a DAC is typically a standalone unit and comes in many different shapes and sizes.